Ranackk/RogueLike/README.md

 # RogueLike

-RogueLike is a game prototype inspired by the BindingOfIsaac that I worked on in my second semester (early 2018).\
+RogueLike is a game prototype inspired by the The Binding Of Isaac that I worked on in my second semester (early 2018).\
 From a technical view, the interesting parts are that the game runs in a custom C++/OpenGL engine featuring\
 - gameobject component system
 - realtime shadow mapping in forward rendering